AdamJGav/Metronome/README.md

 # Metronome
 React metronome app

+Note: logs ticking in console, need to acquire audio files and implement these

 To run
 - pull the repo onto your local directory
 - cd into the root folder